paschmxx/Maksym_Pashchenko_Portfolio/README.md

 [How to download]

-Beyond the main website, there is also have the app for all the mobile devices, such as: Android & IOS.
+Beyond the main website, there is also the app for all the mobile devices, such as: Android & IOS.
 Nowadays most of the people are connected with their phones more than their computers which is why I conveineintly created an app so that our customers can easily look through our works and stay connected with MP.

 [Troubleshooting & FAQ]